Last Updated 23rd December 2022

 Are you thinking of living in York in 2023?

-York is the county town of Yorkshire; this may have been given away by its name!
+York is the county town of Yorkshire; a fact perhaps given away by its name!

-Located in North Yorkshire, the city is around 25 miles to the northeast of Leeds.
+Located in North Yorkshire, the city is around 25 miles northeast of Leeds.

-The medieval city of York, enclosed in ancient walls, maintains a historic allure that is hard to find elsewhere!
+This medieval city is enclosed in ancient walls and maintains a historic charm that is hard to find elsewhere!

-York is a particularly dense city, making getting around especially easy.
+York is particularly small for a city, making getting around especially easy for locals.

-Residents of the area are afforded all the amenities of a big city combined with access to some of Yorkshires spectacular countryside.
+Residents of the area are afforded all the amenities of a big city incorporated with entrance to some of Yorkshire’s breathtaking countryside.

-This balance makes living in York especially desirable.
+This balance makes living in York especially alluring.

 The city is regarded very highly amongst both its residents and the rest of the UK.

-The Sunday Times voted York as the best place to live in the UK in 2018 with the city being nominated again in 2020!
+In fact, The Sunday Times voted York as the best place to live in the UK in 2018!

-Known historically for its production of chocolate, York now has a very diverse economy.
+Known historically for its production of chocolate, York now has a very eclectic economy.

-This makes the city attractive to a host of different professionals looking to relocate.
+The range of job opportunities ensures the city is attractive to a host of different professionals looking to relocate.